Masters & Journeymen –

 We built many things ourselves, and let many a special things build.
 Jana Gunstheimer, who can make a virtue out of every need, was part of the project, especially in design and furnishing.

-I have always enjoyed to build something, today I also build digital - websites.
-So some things have come together, which makes it possible to run a "pension" - fun at building and trying out, enjoy having guests and, of course, also some luck.
+I have always enjoyed building, paralel I also build digital - websites.
+So some things have come together, which makes it possible to run an art project to spend the night in - fun at building and trying out, enjoy having guests and, of course, also some luck.